ericsciple/VstsProvider/README.md

 # VstsProvider
-Map a PS drive to Visual Studio Team Services.
+Map a PS drive to a Visual Studio Team Services account or Team Foundation Server.

 Browse the server from the command line as a directory hierarchy.